igorlogius/igorlogius/FAQ.md

 to the [support email](mailto:w7d7289je@mozmail.com) Use the same issue title as the subject in the mail, so i'll be able to match them up.

+### Why is addon X not hosted on AMO?

+That depends a bit on the addon.
+The two main reason are:

+1. The addon does not fully comply with the AMO's Terms of Service and is therefor simply not hostable there.
+I generally try to remember and put a  signed XPI's into the repos for that situation, but i might forget, so dont blame me please.
+2. The addon was on AMO for a while but it simply did not gather enough interest that i though it reasonable to keep maintaince up.